Poland (sculpture)

 Poland is a public art work by artist Mark di Suvero located at the Lynden Sculpture Garden near Milwaukee, Wisconsin.
 The sculpture is an abstract form; it is installed on the lawn.

 Description

 The sculpture is composed of juxtaposed steel elements including I-beams and a mast.
 The materials are rusted.
+The piece features a suspended element attached by wire, allowing it to move with the wind or viewer interaction.
+Poland reflects di Suvero’s early exploration of movement in sculpture, a theme influenced by his recovery from a paralyzing accident in 1960.